windsnow1025/UniWebPlatform/nest/README.md

 Copy `./.env.example` and rename it to `.env`, then fill in the Env variables.

 Copy `./firebaseConfig.example.json` and rename it to `./firebaseConfig.json`, then fill in the Env variables.
+Copy `./serviceAccountKey.example.json` and rename it to `./serviceAccountKey.json`, then fill in the Env variables.

 ## Requirements